builtbybuilder/LaravelEasyNavPlus/README.md

 To generate a config file type this command into your terminal:

 ```
-php artisan vendor:publish --tag=easynav
+php artisan vendor:publish --tag=easynavplus
 ```

-This generates a config file at `config/easynav.php`.
+This generates a config file at `config/easynavplus.php`.

 ## Usage